Activities

 Activity Types Overview

-vAMSYS supports seven activity types:
+vAMSYS supports eight activity types:

 Type